team-charls/netpbm-wic-codec/README.md

 Note *: monochrome images with 10 or 12 bits per sample will be upscaled to 16 bits per sample.

-## Build Instructions
+## Manual Build Instructions

 1. Clone this repro
-1. Use Visual Studio and open the netpbm-wic-codec.sln.
+1. Use Visual Studio 2022 17.11 or newer and open the netpbm-wic-codec.sln.
 Batch build all projects.
 1. Or use a Developer Command Prompt and run use MSBuild in the root of the cloned repository.

-## Installation
+### Installation

 1. Open a command prompt with elevated rights
 1. Navigate to folder with the netpbm-wic-codec.dll